jasperpanten/fourcore_transloc/README.md

 ## Four-Core Genotypes mice harbour a 3.2MB X-Y translocation that perturbs Tlr7 dosage

-This repository contains all code to reproduce the results from the 4CG translocation preprint.
+This repository contains all code to reproduce the results from the 4CG translocation paper.

 ## Data availability